nespjin/flutter-plugin-nesp-social/README.md

 [中文](./README-ZH-cn.md)

 ***
-There is no IOS development environment, so it only supports **==Android platform==**  at present.
+There is no IOS development environment, so it only supports <font color="red" >Android platform</font>  at present.
 Welcome to contribute IOS platform code

 ****